frontity/step-by-step-tutorial/tutorial/part5-adding-behaviour/use-state-and-actions.md

 export default myFirstTheme
 ```

-Now in the root component we'll add some conditional logic to check the value of `isUrlVisible` and either display the URL or not.
+Now in the `<HeaderContent>` component within the `<Root>` component we'll add some conditional logic to check the value of `isUrlVisible` and either display the URL or not.
 Again we have to use the ternary conditional operator here.

 ```jsx
 // File: /packages/my-first-theme/src/components/index.js